tandavala/tandavala/README.md

 #### Backend Engineer, Open Source Enthusiast and I love the idea of solving real-world problems through software.

 - 🔭 I'm working on some side projects: [Have a look now](https://tandavala.github.io/)!
-- 🌱 I’m currently working as backend developer at [Bukaapp](https://www.bukaapp.com/) 👨‍💻
+- 🌱 I’m currently working as Software Engineer at [ITGest](https://itgest.co.ao/) 👨‍💻
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love play guitar